 Furthermore, if you experience any numbness, weakness or pins and needles along one side of your body then you could be experiencing a transient ischemic attack (TIA).

 Although the effects of a TIA, also known as a mini-stroke, are temporary, it increases the risk of suffering a subsequent stroke.

 Emergency medical care should also be summoned if you believe you are experiencing a TIA.

-Low blood pressure, or hypotension, is not always considered to be a cause for alarm, providing that there are no adverse symptoms.
+Hypotension is the medical term for low blood pressure.
+It is not always considered to be a cause for alarm, providing that there are no adverse symptoms.

-If your blood pressure is too low, it restricts the volume of blood flowing to your vital organs, including your brain, This can lead to fainting and dizziness.
+Nonetheless, if your blood pressure is too low, it can restrict the volume of blood flowing to your vital organs, including your brain, This can lead to fainting and dizziness.

 Other symptoms of low blood pressure include nausea, blurred vision, fatigue and depression.